Hmc-1209/Todo_taskAPP_deploy/API/Design/User.md

 >}
 >###### Exception handle:
 >User not found -> User with corresponding id does not exist.(404)
+>User id doesn't belongs to user -> Access denied.
+You are not allowed to read other user's info.

 >##### GET - /user/name/{name}
 >###### Read the specific user info by name.